unisys12/unisys12.github.io/src/portfolio/bp-log.md

 In the above example, I have removed a lot code for sake of keeping the sample as simple as possible.
 For a full look, check out the repo that I have linked above.

 But, you can see that we assign the data that we queried from the database within the mount function of the component earlier to `const bpdata = $wire.bloodPressureData;` using `$wire.bloodPressureData`.
-Now, all of the queries data is available to the frontend.
+Now, all of the queried data is available to the frontend.

 > _$wire is so freaking powerful!_

 I will be writing a blog post on the making of this app very soon and will update this page to point it as soon as it is published.
 There is a lot to cover!

+> Part 1 of the post is available [here](/posts/bp-log).